kyma-project/kyma/docs/service-brokers/docs/011-configuration-helm-broker.md

   ```
   > **NOTE:** You can skip the `yaml` filename in the URL if the name of the file is `index.yaml`.
 In that case, your URL should be equal to `http://custom.bundles-repository/`.

 3. Install Kyma on Minikube.
-See the **Local Kyma installation** document to learn how.
+See the **Install Kyma locally from the release** document to learn how.

 ### Configure repository URL in the runtime